+A lot of homeowners think that water damage control to their property is something that they can easily fix on their own.
+In fact they assume that the water control is a simple process that will involve pumping out the water and drying out the area.
 Water losses fall into one of three categories.
 Determining these categories is the key to introducing the proper drying techniques.
-This will also designate what can and can not be restored.
+Indeed this will also designate what can and can not be restored.

 Water losses from category 1 originate from a source not posing harm to humans.

-However, if left untreated for 72 hours, as a result, Category 1 water becomes Category 2 water.
+However, if left untreated for 72 hours, category 1 water becomes category 2 water.

 This water contains a significant level of contamination.
 Category 2 also has the potential to cause discomfort or sickness if consumed by or exposed to humans.

 Category 2 water carries microorganisms and nutrients for microorganisms.
-Its sources may include discharge or overflows from any of the following; dishwashers, washing machines, or toilet bowls (with some urine but no feces); sump pump failures; seepage due to hydrostatic pressure; and broken aquariums.
+Its sources may include discharge or overflows from any of the following:

-Gray water may contain chemicals, biocontaminants, and other forms of contamination including physical hazards and is unsuitable for consumption.
-When affected with category 2 water, carpet padding needs to be removed and properly disposed of.
+Gray water may contain chemicals, bio contaminants, and other forms of contamination.
+For example, physical hazards and is unsuitable for consumption.
+When affected with category 2 water, as a result carpet padding needs to be removed and properly disposed of.